Diamond vs. wholesaler

 "Can I see your proof of funds before signing?"

-A bank-verified proof-of-funds letter in the name of the entity on the contract, dated within the last 30 days.
-Not a screenshot, not a hand-typed letter from a hard-money lender, not an end-buyer's statement.
-If the buyer cannot provide one, the capital is not committed in their name.
+A bank-verified proof-of-funds letter showing the capital behind the offer is real and committed, dated within the last 30 days.
+Not a screenshot, not a hand-typed note.
+If the buyer cannot produce one, the money is not committed yet — the offer depends on them finding it later.

 - 3